-The fight for equal rights has been a battle waged, lost and challenged – but many persist!
-Despite making up half of the population, women all over the world have had to break barriers for a place at the table – and make no mistake, even here in Canada, it’s been a gruelling and unfair task worth acknowledging.
-From those who walked so others could run to those who started conversations and changed its focus – we’ve put together a list of trailblazers who you should know about ahead of International Women’s Day 2022.
+The fight for equal rights has been an uphill battle – but many persist!
+Despite making up for half of the population, women all over the world have had to break barriers for a place at the table – and make no mistake, even here in Canada, it’s been a gruelling task worth acknowledging.
+From those who walked so others could run to those who started conversations and challenged ideals – we’ve put together a list of trailblazers who you should know about ahead of International Women’s Day 2023.

 While this could have been a mile long – here are 8 incredible women who made Canadian history.